Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Detailed Design of Blacklight

-\para{Step 2: Computing fingerprints.} To produce the fingerprint on a (quantized) query image, Blacklight first ``flattens'' the 2-D image into a linear pixel sequence by combining rows of pixels together.
-The length of the vector is $|x|$, the total number of pixel elements of the input $x$.
-Blacklight then applies a sliding window of size $\mathbf{w}$ on this single vector, iteratively moving the sliding the window by $\mathbf{p}$ (referred to as the sliding step).
-This produces $\mathbf{N=(|x|-w+p)/p}$ fixed size vectors, each of length $\mathbf{w}$.
-Any two subsequent vectors overlap by $\mathbf{w-p}$ entries, and each pixel in $x$ is included in $\mathbf{w/p}$ consecutive vectors.
+We now describe the detailed process to compute the probabilistic fingerprint on a (quantized) query image $x$.

+\para{Converting an image into $\textbf{N}$ segments.} Blacklight first ``flattens'' the 2D image into a single pixel sequence by concatenating rows of pixels together; then applies a sliding window of fixed size $\mathbf{w}$ on this sequence, iteratively moving the sliding window by $\mathbf{p}$ (referred to as the sliding step).
+This produces $\mathbf{N}=(|x|-\mathbf{w}+\mathbf{p})/\mathbf{p}$ overlapping pixel segments, each of length $\mathbf{w}$.
+Any two consecutive segments overlap by $\mathbf{w-p}$ pixels, and each pixel in $x$ is included in $\mathbf{w/p}$ segments.